AØKA08031U Development Economics (p)

 The exact time and place will be available in Digital Exam from the middle of the semester.

 The Department can change the exam to another type, day, time and place than announced.

 The written reexam take place:

-NOTE: If only few students register for the written re-exam, the re-exam might be changed to a 20 minutes oral examination without preparation time.
+If few students register, it might change to 20 min. oral examination without preparation time.